-The ECR benefit and cost components described in the study can vary in value depending on the use of net excess exported energy measured on a net hourly or real-time measurement interval.
-For the study, export credit values are summarized under a real-time measurement interval, but values under both an hourly and real-time measurement have been evaluated and included within the appendices referenced herein.
+The ECR benefit and cost components described in the study can vary in value depending on the use of net excess exported energy measured on a net hourly or real-time measurement

 Executive Summary

 In addition to evaluating the ECR and net hourly and real-time measurement intervals, the Study Framework incorporated several other areas of study related to on-site customer generation.
 The Commission directed the study to provide a thorough evaluation of the 25 kilowatt (kW) and 100 kW Commission-approved project eligibility caps through this study.
 The Study Framework also directed the study to include consideration for other areas of study, such as the timing of updates to the ECR, an evaluation of expiring credits, and billing structure considerations.
 The study concludes with a summary of implementation considerations, including transitional rates, administrative and system updates, and customer notice and communication.
 The study provides the public, stakeholders, and the Commission with the necessary information to be well informed for recommendations and, ultimately, Commission approval and authorization of any changes to the on-site customer generation offering.